Mary Sue and Mike Shannon named as Vail Valley Foundation Citizens of the Year for 2016

 To mark more than 40 years of achievements in philanthropy and community building, the Vail Valley Foundation last week announced that Mary Sue and Mike Shannon are the recipients of the prestigious 2016 Vail Valley Citizens of the Year Award.

-The award will be presented at the 18th Annual Black Diamond Ball on Feb.
-18 at the Park Hyatt, Beaver Creek.
+The award will be presented at the 18th annual Black Diamond Ball on Saturday at the Park Hyatt, Beaver Creek.

 Like many who first come to the Vail Valley, the Shannons were attracted by its lifestyle and came to the valley in 1985 where, at the young age of 27, Mike had been appointed as president of Vail Associates.
 Mike’s natural skills in leadership were matched by his and Mary Sue’s charitable resolve, which led them to immediately immerse themselves in the philanthropic activities in the community.

-"We came here like everybody, for the snow and the promise of a job early on in our 20s … now we have three generations of family involved," said Mike.
-"Vail has a history of young dreamers who fall in love with the place, then stay and help build the next generation."
+“We came here like everybody, for the snow and the promise of a job early on in our 20s … now we have three generations of family involved,” Mike said.
+“Vail has a history of young dreamers who fall in love with the place, then stay and help build the next generation.”

 In education, the arts, medicine and more, they have been instrumental and active in every area of community and philanthropy throughout Eagle County — and beyond — since the very beginning.

 One of the Shannons’ earliest experiences came with the Gerald R. Ford Amphitheater project.
 Via his work on the Vail Valley Foundation Board, as well as his role at Vail Associates, Mike was able to join VVF Chairman Harry Frampton in raising funds, support and momentum behind the construction of the iconic venue.
 By 1987, the project was complete and President Gerald R. Ford was on hand for its grand opening.